- JAPAN ||

-Published on
+- Published on

-Honshu Highlights: 2-Week Japan Itinerary from Tokyo
+2-Week Japan Itinerary (from Tokyo)

-When we decided to visit Japan and cross this massive point off my bucket list, it was clear we wouldn't limit our experience to just Tokyo.
+When we decided to visit Japan and cross this massive point off my bucket list, it was clear that we wouldn't limit our experience to just Tokyo.
 Firstly, because the journey was long, and we wanted to make it fully worthwhile; secondly, while Tokyo is a unique city and the largest in the world with 37.1 million people, it is still 'just' another metropolis.

 We wanted to immerse ourselves in authentic Japanese culture, and we knew that leaving Japan's capital to explore other nearby areas would give us a much fuller experience.
 That's why we planned to see as much as possible in Honshu, Japan's largest island, previously known as Hondo.